mengsenz/mengsenz.github.io/index.md

 Following the experiment, we have developped a mathematical model which successfully captured these key observations.
 The model also provided dynamic explanations for some of the statistical features in the experimental data.
 More importantly, it connects small-scale and large-scale theories of coordination.
 The manuscript is in preparation and will soon be submitted.

-Align the way, I have also done some exploratory work on how to find phase transitions in coordination patterns in, for a start, eight-person coordination.
+Along the way, I have also done some exploratory work on how to find phase transitions in coordination patterns in, for a start, eight-person coordination.
 This is when I came across Computational Topology (homology in particular), which later led to the discovery of a transition between isomorphic graphs in the figure above (A1 to A2 to A3, corresponding to graphs in D).
 Some proof-of-concept work is to be organized into a paper or report.

 ### Human-Virtual Partner interaction

 I have conducted a series of experiments to look "within" the person during social coordination, using a recently developped paradigm named the Human Dynamic Clamp ([here](https://doi.org/10.1073/pnas.1407486111)).
 In the paradigm, a person coordinate his/her movement with a "Virtual Partner" (VP), whose movement is driven by a well-established model of coordination (Haken-Kelso-Bunz equations).
 The nice thing is that we can quantitatively set the boundary conditions of the dyadic coordination by choosing model parameters.

 I first used it to study how emotional arousal (measured by skin potential response) in human particpants was affect by social coordination and found that humans had greater emotional responses when their coordination with the VP was stable and when they thought the VP's behavior was controlled by human (they did not know it was controlled by the model all the time).
 This work has been published [here](https://doi.org/10.1016/j.ijpsycho.2016.04.001).
 Two more experiments were done with participants' neural activities (EEG, fMRI) recorded.
 The data analyses is ongoing.

 ## Other passion projects